Aaron Rodgers Player Prop Bets for NFL Week 14 | Green Bay vs. Chicago 12/12/2021

 Season Stats

-- He also has 76 rushing yards on 24 carries (plus three rushing touchdowns), averaging 6.3 yards per game on the ground.
+- He's also chipped in on the ground, with 76 rushing yards (6.3 ypg) on 24 carries with three rushing touchdowns.

-- The Packers have thrown the ball in 56.9% of their plays from scrimmage this year while staying on the ground 43.1% of the time.
+- The Packers have called a pass in 56.9% of their plays from scrimmage this year while staying on the ground 43.1% of the time.
 This offensive attack ranks 15th in the NFL in points scored.

-- Rodgers accounts for 51.5% of his team's red zone plays, with 68 of his 373 pass attempts coming from inside the opponent's 20-yard line.
+- Rodgers has thrown 68 passes in the red zone this season, 51.5% of his team's red zone plays.

 - Click over to SISportsbook and find the latest player props and odds for Rodgers' matchup with the Bears.